mitexleo/fediroma/docs/docs/installation/migrating_to_akkoma.md

 This may occur if you are using database configuration.

-Sometimes the config in your database will cause akkoma to still report that there's no frontend, even when you've run the install.
+Sometimes the config in your database will cause Akkoma to still report that there's no frontend, even when you've run the installation.

 To fix this, run: